nestybox/sysbox-ee/README.md

 -   Deploy them on premise, in the cloud, an edge device, or even IoT.

-### Easily create system container images that come "baked-in" with inner containers
+### Easily preload inner container images into the system container image.

--   Using a simple Dockerfile.

-### Easily snapshot running system containers (including inner containers)

--   Using Docker commit.
+-   Using a simple Dockerfile or Docker commit.

-### Enhanced container isolation
+### Strong container isolation

+-   No unsecure privileged containers!

 -   Root user in the system container maps to a fully unprivileged user on the host.